nandini0407/Threeter/README.md

 ### Functionality & MVP

 In Threeter, users can
-- [ ] Move the ball through the maze of walls, towards the red hole
+- [ ] Move the ball through the maze of walls, towards the green hole
 - [ ] View a help modal with basic instructions

 ### Wireframes